Sir Abu Nu'ayr: Geography

-Geography and description
+Geology

 The island is almost perfectly round with a diameter of 4 km, and a 1 km long extension at its southeast end, making the shape of the whole island appear as a drop.

 The island is a salt-piercement structure formed by the movement of late Neoproterozoic to Early Cambrian Hormuz Formation salt.
 The salt has moved progressively upward, puncturing through the younger overlying strata to create a salt dome structure.
-Surface expressions are composed of evaporites rocks, plus igneous rocks and quartzitic sandstone.
+Surface expressions are composed of evaporite rocks, plus igneous rocks and quartzitic sandstone.

+Environment

 The island, an environmentally protected area under the Sharjah Environment and Protected Areas Authority (EPAA), has been registered on the list of wetlands of international importance under the Ramsar Convention, and was in 2012 listed as a potential UNESCO World Heritage Site.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of Socotra cormorants, sooty gulls and bridled terns.

 Economy

 Sharjah has a small harbour and an airfield (ICAO: OMSN), both located at the island's southeast end.

 Crescent Petroleum is the concession holder of the area.
 The acreage is flanked to the north-northeast by Dubai's Fateh Oil Field complex, to the north by the Sirri Island oil field of Iran, and to the west by the prolific oil and gas fields of Abu Dhabi.